-They should not be a friend, family member, or clergy.
+They should not be a family member, friend, or clergy.
 The exception is, if you have specifically worked for them.

 It's alive!
 As your employment changes, it is a good idea to remove past references and add new references.